 B. A petition captioned as "amended" will supersede the former petition and will be set for hearing in due course.
-The original petition, if set for hearing more than three court days from the date of filing the amended petition, will be taken off calendar.
+The original petition, if set for hearing more than four court days from the date of filing the amended petition, will be taken off calendar unless letters of Special Administration, Temporary Guardianship or Temporary Conservatorship will be expiring before the hearing date on the amended petition.